gutendzx/CAISR-App/README.md

 ![D35F6B1D-5683-4681-A955-B974823B4886](https://github.com/user-attachments/assets/5a9bd25f-f4ce-4df9-bb34-6384766c196a)

+## Citation
+Please make sure to cite the following paper if you use CAISR in any of your work

+> Nasiri, S., Ganglberger, W., Nassi, T., Meulenbrugge, E. J., Moura Junior, V., Ghanta, M., ... & Westover, M. B. (2025).
+> CAISR: Achieving Human-Level Performance in Automated Sleep Analysis Across All Clinical Sleep Metrics.
+Sleep, zsaf134.

 ## Contact & Support
 For support or inquiries, please open an issue on GitHub.
 If you have any questions or need clarification, the CAISR development team can be contacted via: